-COLUMBIA, S.C. — In a dispute over a bank’s alleged breach of duties as trustee of a reinsurance trust for an insolvent insurer, a South Carolina federal judge on March 22 denied summary judgment to the bank on a civil conspiracy claim (Accident Insurance Company Inc. v.
+COLUMBIA, S.C. — In a case over a bank’s alleged breach of duties as trustee of a reinsurance trust for an insolvent insurer, a South Carolina federal judge on June 21 excluded evidence related to government investigations but refused to bar evidence concerning bank secrecy act/anti-money laundering compliance (BSA/AML) training (Accident Insurance Company Inc. v.
 U.S. Bank National Association, et al., No. 16-2621, D. S.C., 2019 U.S. Dist.
-LEXIS 47656).
+LEXIS 103923).

 WASHINGTON, D.C. — The U.S. Supreme Court on June 24 granted certification to health insurers to decide whether the United States evaded its statutory promise to pay them for losses when the government blocked $12 billion in funding under the Patient Protection and Affordable Care Act (ACA) risk-corridor program (Land of Lincoln Mutual Health Insurance Co. v.
 United States, No. 18-1038, Moda Health Plan Inc., et al. v.
 United States, No. 18-1028, Maine Community Health Options v.
 United States, No. 18-1023, U.S. Sup.).